-GDPR compliance is an essential factor for many companies when utilizing a visitor management platform.
+GDPR compliance is an essential factor for many companies when utilizing a visitor management system.
 AskCody offers different settings in Visitor Management that allow you to respond to GDPR requirements according to your needs and context.
 Through a mix of existing and new features, we have you covered.
-To make it easier to decide, here’s a summary of actions to take.
+To make it easier to decide, here is a summary of actions to take.

 AskCody offers a smart way to minimize data through smart rules.
 You can customize your check-in flow to ask different questions to different profiles of visitors, e.g. distinguish between different data types and input fields that are required and mandatory.

 When Collecting Your Visitor Data, Ask for Their Consent and Explain How You Will Use It